-kinship and identity
+kinship & identity

 spaces for Black youth to thrive

 At the heart of KinCultivate’s mission is the belief that Black youth deserve spaces where they feel affirmed, connected, and empowered.
 Kinship & Identity programs are designed especially for youth of African descent, creating opportunities for them to learn, grow, and build lasting relationships.

 Through mentorship, cultural exploration, and hands-on experiences, these programs help Black youth develop a strong sense of identity and belonging.
 Some young people grow up deeply connected to Black culture, while others have had fewer opportunities to engage with it.
 Kinship & Identity programs ensure that every Black youth, no matter their background, has access to experiences that strengthen their sense of self and equip them with the tools to navigate the world with confidence.

 Why These Spaces Matter